lizhez/FM4TS-Bench/README.md

 ### Prepaer Datasets

-You can obtained the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1kvvAhf09hNSJWwIxdchpqWb_KuofCGAp/view?usp=drive_link).
+You can obtained the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1ZrDotV98JWCSfMaQ94XXd6vh0g27GIrB/view?usp=drive_link).
 Create a separate folder named `./dataset`

 ### Prepaer Checkpoints for Foundation Models
 1. We provide checkpoints for the basic model used in the paper.
-Please download the checkpoints from [Google Drive](https://drive.google.com/file/d/1jwI13uljIxALVYSt30D15s7H3bVQ7v41/view?usp=drive_link).
+Please download the checkpoints from [Google Drive](https://drive.google.com/file/d/1M5Opdq--wY6mOjWn6w1_CAOabnY-C_nF/view?usp=sharing).

-2. You can also download the latest checkpoints from the following link (Please place the checkpoints of GPT-2 in directory ./ts_benchmark/baselines/LLM/checkpoints/, and the checkpoints of the other models in directory ./ts_benchmark/baselines/pre_train/checkpoints/.):
+2. You can also download the latest checkpoints from the following link (Please place the checkpoints of GPT-2 and  in directory ./ts_benchmark/baselines/LLM/checkpoints/, and the checkpoints of the other models in directory ./ts_benchmark/baselines/pre_train/checkpoints/.):

     | **Model** | **Link** |
     | --- | --- |